bramgrooten/sparc/README.md

 - RMA (note: this baseline must be trained in 2 separate phases, see both files)
 - SAC (only observations as input)
 - History Input (no context inference, history as input)
-- Oracle (privileged context information)
+- Oracle (privileged context information, even at test time)

 ## Visualize